ekral/Utb.PizzaKiosk/README.md

 ### Functional requirements

-TODO: Rewrite user requlements to describe it for developer.
+TODO: Rewrite user requirements to describe it for developer.

 ### Non-Functional requirements.

-TODO: Decide where to put desktop application (maybe design).
-Check sentences in chatgpt.
+TODO: Check sentences in chatgpt.

 - Usability: The user interface should be intuitive and easy to navigate.
 - Localization: one language only, English or Czech.
 - Accessibility: application should support or in near future supports individuals with disabilities, adhering to accessibility guidelines.
 - Security: Access to operator and manager functionalities shall be secured through authentication and authorization.
 - Compatibility: Client-side Multiplatform applications (Windows, Linux, Mac).
-- Desktop application with touch support for a customer
-- Desktop application with touch support for an operator.
-- Desktop application for a manager.
 - Source code: Easy and readable code, essential code only.
 - Testing: The system shall support time simulation for testing purposes.